Prerequisites

 Important note

 The lift graph should not be read as an absolute measure.
-Rather, it needs to be compared to the volume of population we are looking at.
-Yes, we are talking about statistical significance.
-Here is why: the lift is based on conversion rates, and conversion rates depend on volumes.
-The smaller the volume, the more variable the conversion rate may be, and therefore the more variable the lift may be.
+Rather, it needs to be compared to the volume of population we are looking at to ensure it is statistically significant.

-- 300 conversions from the US out of 1,000 from the US -> 30% conversion rate -> lift of (country = united states) = 0.5
+- 300 conversions from the US out of 1,000 leads from the US -> 30% conversion rate -> lift of (country = united states) = 0.5

-you'd say lift = 2 is much higher than lift = 0.5 so let's bet all our $10M marketing budget on Australia instead of the US... hmm but wait a minute, we are talking about 5 Australian leads, this is not statistically significant to conclude Australian leads are more likely to convert.
+You could think lift = 2 is much higher than lift = 0.5, so let's bet our $10M marketing budget on Australia instead of the US... hmm but wait a minute: we are talking about 5 Australian leads, this is not statistically significant to conclude Australian leads are more likely to convert.
 These could just be outliers.
-However, on the observation of 1,000 US leads, we can say that a lift of 0.5 definitely means US leads convert better than the average.

-This is why we display the next table to look into this "statistical significance".
+This is why we display the next table to look into this statistical significance.

 How to read the univariate analysis table?